bastianleicht/Schalom/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+To use your Bot you have to rename the config in ```/opt/``` from ```config.json.example``` to ```config.json```.

+Then you have to fill in your Settings and most importantly the Bot Token.
+You can get or generate your Token on the [Discord Developers Page](https://discord.com/developers/applications/).
+If you want, you could even set the Token as an environment variable.

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/routerabfrage/Schalom/issues) for a list of proposed features (and known issues).